notsomeguygaming/foundryvttmods/notsomeguyFoundrySettings.md

 - drag ruler
     - W show GM ruler to players   +/-
     - W allow pathfinding for players   -/+
-    - U pathfinding by default (for players, dm off otherwise can't move tokens over walls) -/+
+    - U pathfinding by default  -/+
+        - on for players, dm
+        - off for dm means you can't drag tokens over walls though be careful when off as they can see through walls they float over, alternatively just use `monks-little-details` hotkey to teleport the tokens without dragging
 - drag upload
     - W change path to `dragupload/uploaded/myname/myworld`
 - dungeon draw